Gaultier’s Global Village Chic Shows the Best of the World “Les Tatouages” S/S 1994

 ‘The Fashion World of Jean Paul Gaultier’, Barbican.
 Loz Pycock from UK blahflowers (14150366251), CC BY-SA 2.0

-What Vogue had to say about Junior Gaultier
+How Vogue responded to the Junior Gaultier collection

 “If you’re a dominatrix and want to dress like one, Junior Gaultier is not for you.”